-And once the topic has been voiced, quick on its heels are often suggestions about how to boost breast milk production.
-These might include foods, herbs, even prescription medications.
+One of the issues likely to come up in any group of breastfeeding mothers is low milk supply.
+Once the topic has been raised, often quick on its heels are suggestions for how to boost breast milk production.
+These might include foods, herbs, and even prescription medications.

-Unfortunately, there’s no medical evidence that any galactagogues, aside from a small number of pharmaceutical options, are truly effective at increasing a mother’s milk.
+There’s no medical evidence that any galactagogues, aside from a small number of pharmaceutical options, are truly effective at increasing a mother’s milk.
 Still, many women will tell you that certain foods made a world of difference for them.

 These might include:

 - skin-to-skin contact, which will release prolactin and stimulate oxytocin, two hormones that can help milk production

 - breast compression, a method of gently squeezing the breast as you nurse to encourage milk glands to let down more milk

 Most women will find that these methods are enough to improve milk production.

 It’s also important to avoid habits and behaviors that can inhibit your milk supply, such as: